-There's nothing quite like opening a fresh pouch of Encha matcha – whether it's our ceremonial, latte, or culinary grade – for the very first time.
+There's nothing quite like opening a fresh pouch of Encha matcha – whether it's our ceremonial or latte grade – for the very first time.
 The rich, earthy aroma wafts through your space as you dive in for the initial scoop.
 But how do you maintain that freshness for weeks to come?
 Keep reading to find out.

 There are three things you need to remember when storing matcha powder: